vladislav-egorov/calculatortests/README.md

-Divine  calculator with tests on JUnit.
+Divide  calculator with tests on JUnit.